-Mexican national arrested in Missouri was deported to Mexico
+Girlfriend: Mexican man pulled from car in Missouri deported

 KANSAS CITY, Mo.
-(AP) - The girlfriend of the Mexican national whose arrest was featured in a Facebook Live video says he was deported to Mexico.
+(AP) - The girlfriend of the Mexican national whose arrest was featured in a Facebook Live video that showed federal officers breaking his car window says he was deported to Mexico.

-Kansas City media reports that Cheyenne Hoyt says Florencio Millan-Vazquez called Wednesday evening to say he had been flown to Brownsville, Texas, and then taken to Matamoros, Mexico.
+Cheyenne Hoyt tells Kansas City media that Florencio Millan-Vazquez called Wednesday evening to say he had been flown to Brownsville, Texas, and then taken to Matamoros, Mexico.

 Federal immigration officers trying to arrest Millan-Vazquez on Monday smashed a car window and dragged him from the vehicle in front of Hoyt and their two young children.
 Millan-Vazquez was in the U.S. illegally and asked that the agents show him a warrant before he would get out of the car.
-The agents showed no warrant.
+The agents didn’t show a warrant.

-Hoyt said he is a hard-working chef and family man who never caused trouble.
+Hoyt said he is a chef and family man who never caused trouble.
 Immigration officials said he re-entered the country twice after being voluntarily deported in 2011.

 Sign up for Daily Newsletters